The Best Restaurant Websites of 2021

 Our annual roundup of 2021’s best restaurant websites

-Each year we put together a list of our favorite restaurant websites based on a set of criteria: overall design, attention to detail and the unique features that restaurants use to create a powerful first impression to visitors.
-Without further ado, the best restaurant websites of 2020.
+Each year we put together a list of our favorite restaurant websites based on a set of criteria: overall design, attention to detail and the unique features that restaurants use to create a powerful first impression to visitors and drive critical revenue.
+Presenting the best restaurant websites of 2021.

 New York Cityantonsnyc.com

 Anton’s is a nostalgic New York café whose cuisine celebrates the rich culinary history of its New York City with deep European influences.
 Their website evokes a neo-classical feel with the use of italicized serif typefaces alongside beautiful photography of their cuisine and interiors.
 Anton’s use of a side navigation allows visitors to quickly browse through their menus, hours and press articles.
 The website uses highlighted buttons as a call to action, so guests can quickly reserve a table or even to subscribe to their e-newsletters.